You have to love a recipe that looks like you worked hard when actually you didn’t do much at all. This homemade stromboli fits that bill.

 4 Roll up the dough: Brush the edges of the dough with egg.
 Using the parchment to help you, lift up one long end and start rolling.
 Continue rolling until the seam on the log is on the bottom.
 Pinch the ends so they don't open and tuck the dough under the roll.

 5 Transfer to the baking sheet: Using the parchment paper as a sling, transfer the log on the paper to the baking sheet.
 Brush all over with egg and sprinkle with Parmesan.
 Use a paring knife to cut diagonal slits at 1-inch intervals all along the top.

 6 Bake the stromboli: Bake the stromboli for 15 minutes.
 Turn the oven down to 375°F and continue baking for 25 minutes, or until the log is golden and the cheese is oozing at the slits.

 7 Cool and serve: Cool on the pan for about 10 minutes.
 Cut into slices along the slits.
 Serve immediately while hot; stromboli is also delicious at room temperature.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Easy Stromboli on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Easy Ham and Cheese Stromboli on Simply Recipes.
 Thank you!Print

 This post may contain links to Amazon or other partners; your purchases via these links can benefit Simply Recipes.
 Read more about our affiliate linking policy.